Strong Passwords and Protocols

 [1] Never use personal information (your name, family member names, birthdays, anniversaries, pet's names, etc.).

-[3] Use at least 12 characters, better still, use at least 14!
+[3] Use at least 12 characters, better still, use at least 16!
+(Best practices currently recommend 16+ characters, but this changes regularly because the bad guys are getting better technology!)

 [4] Do not share your passphrases with anyone.